Creating a Custom Deployment¶

 Overview¶

-BigBrotr ships with two deployments: bigbrotr (full event archive) and lilbrotr (lightweight, omits tags/content/sig).
+BigBrotr ships with two deployments: bigbrotr (full event archive) and lilbrotr (lightweight, tags/content/sig present but NULL).
 To create your own, copy bigbrotr and customize.
 Each deployment is a self-contained directory with configuration, SQL schema, Docker Compose, and monitoring files.

 Step 1: Copy the Template¶